DOV-Vlaanderen/pydov/docs/usage.rst

     import pydov

-    pydov.cache.clean()
+    pydov.cache.remove()

-Note that this will erase the entire cache, not only the records older than the maximum age.
+This will erase the entire cache, not only the records older than the maximum age.